MagnificentStarfish/refSchedule/backend/reference.md

 Get last test working.
 Figure out what it does and how it manipulates Mongoose.
+Basically, instead of connecting to an actual database, it's going to pretend to connect to a database and pretend that it works just fine.
+So we're importing 'jest' and jest is then going to call the function 'mock' on the real mongoose with a fake version of mongoose.
+That way we can just pretend that everything is working and that it's able to connect.
+Here is the code below that shows where it's mocking mongoose.

 This is the test that we're trying to fix: deleteUser.test.ts When trying to understand what it does: